jeliasson/npm-husky-hooks/README.md

 - [ ] Move this to GitHub Issues
 - [x] Use this package in the development
+- [ ] Make sure config is created upon first command instead manually copying it in from node_modules
 - [ ] Make stable
 - [ ] Write tests
 - [ ] CI/CD for testing